syncfusion-content/windowsforms-docs/WindowsForms/Edit/Appearance.md

 <tr>
 <td>
 BackColor</td><td>
-Specifies the backcolor of the control.</td></tr>
+Specifies the back color of the control.</td></tr>
 <tr>
 <td>
 ForeColor</td><td>
-Specifies the forecolor of the control.</td></tr>
+Specifies the fore color of the control.</td></tr>
 <tr>
 <td>
 PatternStyle</td><td>
 Specifies the pattern style.
-The options provided are as folows:
+The options provided are as follows:
 <ul>
 <li> Horizontal</li>
 <li> Vertical</li>